Vasil-Antonov1234/book-insider/README.md

-# book-insider
+# 📚 book-insider
 ## Overview
-This is a **frond-end React web application** for book blog system, created for the purposes of React.js Softuni Course, Oct-Dec 2023.
+📌 This is a **frond-end React web application** for book blog system, created for the purposes of React.js Softuni Course, Oct-Dec 2023.

+## Prerequisites
+ - Node.js
+ - A clone of the repo on your local machine

-## Build
+## ⚙️ Setup
 To run the application:
- - Clone the repo on your local machine.
- - Go to **server** directory and run the following command in the terminal:
+ - Go to **server** directory and run the following commands in the terminal:
  ```
  node server.js
  ```